michaeljfuller/FlashDecks/README.md

 Some components may need to be different between web and native builds, due to different layout or behavior requirements.

 React Native allows us to split builds by adding platform suffixes to file extensions.
 For example; if we have `Component.tsx` & `Component.native.tsx`, then the `.native` file replaces the original in native builds.

-React Native also allows us to specify the platform (i.e. `.ios` & `.android`), but ***I don't have an iOS device*** to test on.
-When a component needs to be split between platforms, I take two approaches.
+When a component needs to be split between platforms, I take one of two approaches
 #### Functional components
 I create a `Component.common.ts` file that is imported in both web and native versions of the component.
 It defines the component properties, so they're consistent between both versions.
 It's important the component signature doesn't change.